 - 1. This Standard shall be applied in accounting for borrowing costs. - 2.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 3.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements. - 4.
+[Deleted] - 3.
+[Deleted] - 4.
 This Standard does not deal with the actual or imputed cost of net assets/equity.
 Where jurisdictions apply a capital charge to individual entities, judgment will need to be exercised to determine whether the charge meets the definition of borrowing costs, or whether it should be treated as an actual or imputed cost of net assets/equity.